CahanLab/oneSC/docs/source/simulation_syn_cells.md

 ### Perturbation Simulations
 One of the main functions of OneSC is the capability of running in-silico perturbations.
 Here we are going to demonstrate how to perform Cepbe in-silico knockout.

-We first construct a dictionary indicating which gene or genes that we want to pertrub and how much do we perturb at each simulation step.
+We first construct a dictionary indicating which gene or genes that we want to perturb and how much do we perturb at each simulation step.
 The default maximum expression value is set at 2 and the default minimum expression value is at 0.
-Therefore if we want to perform in-silico overexpression, we would use values > 0 (i.e 1) and if we want to perform in-silico knockout, we would use values < 0 (i.e -1).
+Therefore if we want to perform in-silico overexpression, we would use values > 0 (such as 1) and if we want to perform in-silico knockout, we would use values < 0 (such as -1).
 ```
 perturb_dict = dict()
 # manually subtract -1 on every simulation step to simulate knockout